Most organizations don't have a culture problem.

 Her sessions are interactive, honest, and leave participants with both a new way of seeing their situation and a specific set of actions they can take this week.

-For Philanthropic Foundations & Social Impact Organizations
+Foundations & Social Impact Organizations

 If your foundation works on economic equity, democracy, worker rights, gender justice, or the future of work - Aparna's thinking belongs in your convenings.
 She speaks the language of systems change without losing the urgency of immediate action.
 She connects structural analysis to practical intervention.
 And she does it in a way that energizes rooms full of people who have heard every version of this conversation and are hungry for a new one.